Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Introduction

-Conventional data-based methods utilize sensor measurements to detect abnormalities in the battery system without relying on governing equations \cite{wei2021spatial}.
+Conventional data-based methods utilize sensor measurements to detect abnormalities in the DPS without relying on governing equations \cite{wei2021spatial,ojo2020neural}.
 For instance, a method for ISC detection \cite{schmid2022early} was introduced for series-connected battery packs.
 This method relies on nonlinear process monitoring of the voltage differences among the cells within the battery pack.
 In the context of state representation methods, Jiang et al.\cite{jiang2021data} utilized normalized cell voltage for early fault diagnosis of battery packs.
 These methods do not consider the effect of temperature variation since it changes very slowly in the early stage of failure.
-However, the temperature distribution is sensitive to thermal abnormalities and may be helpful in fault diagnosis of battery systems.
+However, the temperature distribution is sensitive to thermal abnormalities and may be helpful in fault diagnosis of DPSs.

-After abnormalities are detected, it is necessary to locate the abnormal battery cells in the BESS so that they can be replaced in time.
-Currently, the abnormality localization algorithms mainly rely on the voltages of battery cells \cite{xu2023online,schmid2020data,chen2022joint}.
+After abnormalities are detected, it is necessary to locate the abnormal units in the DPS so that they can be replaced in time.
+Taking the battery system as an example, abnormal battery cells need to be replaced in time to reduce the risk of failure of the entire battery system.
+For the battery system, the abnormality localization algorithms mainly rely on the voltages of battery cells \cite{xu2023online,schmid2020data,chen2022joint}.
 For example, Schmid et al. proposed a data-driven fault diagnosis method \cite{schmid2020data} for battery systems using cross-cell voltages.
 These methods have good performance in series circuits.
 However, they are not effective for abnormality localization in parallel circuits since the voltage signal of each cell is the same in this situation.

-The thermal process of a BESS can be regarded as a distributed parameter system (DPS) typically described using partial differential equations (PDEs).
-Although obtaining accurate PDEs for battery systems is very challenging in practice, some data-based abnormality diagnosis methods for DPSs may assist in enhancing the performance of abnormality detection and localization within energy storage systems.
-To the best of our knowledge, there is no relevant research on abnormality diagnosis of energy storage systems from the perspective of DPSs.
+Process variables of a DPS can be categorized into lumped and distributed parameters.
+Distributed parameters, exemplified by temperature, are spatiotemporal variables that exhibit variations both spatially and temporally, reflecting the complex dynamics of the system.
+Conversely, lumped parameters, such as voltage and current, are one-dimensional variables, characterized by their dependence solely on either space or time.
+Current fault diagnosis methods mainly focus on distributed parameters or centralized parameters.
+However, for the entire DPS, faults may cause abnormalities in distributed parameters or lumped parameters.
+Currently, there is no method that considers both distributed and lumped parameters to design comprehensive statistics for fault detection and localization.
+Multiscale fault diagnosis methods can monitor the system from different angles, thereby improving algorithm robustness and system stability.